analogdevicesinc/energy-metic-service/README.md

 1. Install [Doxygen](https://www.doxygen.nl/download.html) (v1.9.3) and [Graphviz](https://graphviz.gitlab.io/download/) (v2.38).
 2. Ensure both tools are in your PATH.
 3. Run:
     ```sh
     doxygen ade9178_example_doxy_config
     ```

-The documentation will be generated in the output directory specified in the Doxygen configuration.
+4. The generated documentation will be available in the `html` folder; open `index.html` to view it.

+The output directory is specified in the Doxygen configuration file.

 ## Contributing